Skip to main content

 Written by Amber Dudley

 There are several situations where you may need to send a waiver to a customer outside of the automatic email and SMS that goes out when their order is placed.
 A customer says they never received the email, a walk-in arrives without a reservation, or you need a previously-booked customer to sign an updated version of your waiver.
-WaveRez does not currently have a built-in "Resend waiver" button, but the order Overview gives you the tools to handle each of these situations.
+The order Overview includes a built-in messaging tool that lets you resend the waiver link directly to the customer via SMS, email, or both, without leaving WaveRez.
+You can also copy the waiver link or share it as a QR code if you prefer to send it through your own communication channel.
 This article walks you through every scenario.

 A Customer Says They Did Not Receive Their Waiver Email